-The rehabilitation of the Century Plaza Hotel began in late 2016.
-The hotel will remain closed during construction, with phased openings of retail, hotel rooms, and residences as they are completed.
+The rehabilitation of the Century Plaza Hotel began in late 2016 and reopened in 2021.
+The hotel remained closed during construction, with phased openings of retail, hotel rooms, and residences as they are completed.

-The historic building will be reused as both hotel space and condominiums, and it will retain more than ninety percent of its significant historic features.
-Two new towers (compatible with Century City’s skyline) are proposed for the rear of the property, which had been significantly altered over the years; additional retail and restaurants will be added to the site.
+The historic building was reused as both hotel space and condominiums, and retains more than ninety percent of its significant historic features.
+Two new towers (compatible with Century City’s skyline) were built at the rear of the property, which had been significantly altered over the years; additional retail and restaurants will be added to the site.

-The hotel was designated a Historic-Cultural Monument (HCM) in December 2013, which will allow the City’s Cultural Heritage Commission to review and approve the rehabilitation plans.
+The hotel was designated a Historic-Cultural Monument (HCM) in December 2013, which allowed the City’s Cultural Heritage Commission to review and approve the rehabilitation plans.

 To everyone who has written a letter (hundreds!), made a phone call, taken the pledge (we received 1,300!), or otherwise voiced your support for saving the Century Plaza Hotel, thank you!
 You have truly made a difference in our efforts.